lkrych/gios_notes/lectures/p3_l1_scheduling.md

 <img src="fcfs_metrics.png">

 The first algorithm we will talk about is **First-Come First-Server (FCFS)**.
-In this algorithm tasks are scheduled in the order that they arrive.
+In this algorithm tasks are scheduled in the **order that they arrive**.

-Clearly a good way to organize the runqueue, would be a queue, so that tasks can be picked up in a FIFO manner.
+Clearly a good way to organize the runqueue, would be a **queue**, so that tasks can be picked up in a FIFO manner.
+All the scheduler would need to know is the head of the queue and how to dequeue tasks.

 To make a decision, all the algorithm will need to do is pop from the queue.